East Bowling: The industrial Revolution - coal and iron

 "As early as 1796 the Bradford ironworks produced 4,390 tons of Yorkshire's 21,984 tons of pig iron.
-At the peak of Bradford's coal output in 1866 its forty six collieries produced 1,875,000 tons of coal or twenty percent of the Yorkshire output of 9,714.000 tons.
+At the peak of Bradford's coal output in 1866 its forty six collieries produced 1,875,000 tons of coal or twenty per cent of the Yorkshire output of 9,714.000 tons.
 Thus the economic development of these important and interdependent mineral resources, linked with the advance of cheap water transport, provided Bradford with a broad commercial and financial base upon which to build a new industrial economy in the years after 1800".

 For centuries Bradford coal had been mined on a small scale for local consumption.
 The trigger for expansion was the opening of the Bradford Canal in 1774.
 With its link to the Leeds and Liverpool canal this opened up markets for coal in Craven and the Aire valley.
 Abraham Balm, principle proponent of the canal and a major shareholder, owned coal mines in Bowling.
 By return limestone was transported to Bradford from Skipton, where a branch canal provided a link to the limestone quarries.
 The limestone was burned and used to improve the poor soils of the district.

 The trigger for the exploitation of ironstone deposits was knowledge of the use of coke for iron smelting.
 From the 1780s ironworks were founded in and around Bradford.
 The Birkinshaw works was established in 1784.
 The Shelf works was established in 1785, the Bowling iron works was founded in 1787, the Low Moor works in 1788 and the Bierley works in 1810.